fackelm2/pomodoro_log/README.md

 ```

 ## Use pomodoro log file with OBS Studio
-The Pomodoro log file can be used with OBS Studio (Open Broadcaster Software) as a Pomodoro timer <br>
+The Pomodoro log file can be used with OBS Studio (Open Broadcaster Software) as a Pomodoro timer. <br>

-The timer integrated into OBS and recorded with OBS can be seen at the top of this screenshot.
+The timer integrated into OBS and recorded with OBS can be seen at the top of this screenshot:

 ![pomodoro-logger.py output picture](example-001.jpg)